learn-co-curriculum/dsc-pandas-series-and-dataframes-lab/README.md

 ## Create another column 'Num_Lines' that is a count of how many lines pass through a station.
-Then sort your dataframe by this column in descending order
+Then sort your DataFrame by this column in descending order
 *Hint: According to the [data dictionary](http://web.mta.info/developers/resources/nyct/turnstile/ts_Field_Description.txt), LINENAME represents all train lines that can be boarded at a given station.
 Normally lines are represented by one character.
 For example, LINENAME 456NQR represents trains 4, 5, 6, N, Q, and R.*